mucanastasia/guitar_gems/README.md

     - **Pagination with infinite scroll:** The catalogue page implements infinite scroll, allowing users to continuously browse through the guitar listings without needing to manually click through pages.
     - **Scroll restoration:** As users scroll, more guitars are loaded seamlessly, enhancing the browsing experience.
 Additionally, if a user navigates to a product page (or an editor clicks edit from the catalogue) and then returns, the page restores the previous scroll position, ensuring a smooth and intuitive user experience.
     - **Filters and Search in the catalogue:** Users can filter the catalogue by various criteria such as brand, type, and material, or use the search function to quickly find specific guitars.
 These tools make it easier to narrow down the options and find the perfect guitar.
-    - **Product Card actions:** Authenticated users can add or remove a guitar from their favorites.
+    - **Product Card actions:** Authenticated users can add or remove a guitar from their favourites.
 Editors can also edit or delete a guitar.
-A non-authenticated users see an "add to favourites" heart but they will be redirected to sign in page by clicking on it.
+A non-authenticated users see an "add to favourites" heart but they will be redirected to the sign-in page by clicking on it.

 - **Product page:** Each guitar in the catalogue has its own detailed product page, where users can view comprehensive information about the model with a stunning picture of the guitar.
-The product page also provides options for adding the guitar to the comparison list (they will appear in the Compare Bar at the bottom of the page) or to favorites for authenticated users.
+The product page also provides options for adding the guitar to the comparison list (they will appear in the Compare Bar at the bottom of the page) or to favourites for authenticated users.

-- **My Picks page:** This page is exclusive to authenticated users, allowing them to view and manage their favorite guitars.
+- **My Picks page:** This page is exclusive to authenticated users, allowing them to view and manage their favourite guitars.
 Users can add guitars from the My Picks page to the comparison tool, making it easier to evaluate their top choices.

 - **(Only for Editor role) Adding a new guitar:** Editors have the ability to add new guitars to the catalogue through a dedicated form and uploading a picture of a guitar.